polyvit/Blog_vue_project/README.md

-[x] - save uploaded photo when come back from preview page [x] - when click «see all» on the main page the scroll to the top should be [x] - preview shouldn’t be displayed if there is no cover photo [] - when come back from preview page in edit mode all new data should be displayed [] - show popup before delete post in posts list
+[x] - save uploaded photo when come back from preview page [x] - when click «see all» on the main page the scroll to the top should be [x] - preview shouldn’t be displayed if there is no cover photo [x] - when come back from preview page in edit mode all new data should be displayed [x] - show popup before delete post in posts list